adtzlr/tensortrax/README.md

 ```

 # Theory
 The calculus of variation deals with variations, i.e. small changes in functions and functionals.
-A small-change of a function is evaluated by applying small changes on the tensor components.
+A small-change in a function is evaluated by applying small changes on the tensor components.

 ```math
 \psi = \psi(\boldsymbol{E})